mysterious-coding/base_entranced/README.md

 `quadKnockbackFrom <#>` = This NPC receives 4x knockback from these weapons

+`normalSaberDamage 1` = This NPC does not receive the basejka damage boost from sabers due to not having a saber equipped

 * Bit values for weapons:
 * Melee				1
 * Stun baton			2